daseibert/image_similarity_toolbox/readme.txt

 ====================
 Scene Gist
 ====================
-The implementation by Torralba was used.
+The implementation by Torralba was used (Oliva 2001).
 It is available at http://people.csail.mit.edu/torralba/code/spatialenvelope/.
 From the output of gistGabor(), this program normalizes the vector to sum to one.
 Then, for each image KL divergence is used to compute a distance between images.

 ====================
 Shock Graph